Cray-HPE/docs-sat/portal/developer-portal/install/Perform_NCN_Personalization.md

     ncn-m001# script -af product-sat.$(date +%Y-%m-%d).txt
     ncn-m001# export PS1='\u@\H \D{%Y-%m-%d} \t \w # '
     ```
+1.  **Fresh install only**: Add the SAT layer to the NCN personalization JSON file.

+    If the SAT install script, `install.sh`, did not identify and modify the CFS
+    configurations that apply to each master management NCN, it will have printed
+    the SAT CFS configuration layer in JSON format.
+This layer must be added to
+    the JSON file being used to construct the CFS configuration.
+For example,
+    if the file being used is named `ncn-personalization.json`, and the SAT
+    layer was saved to the file `/tmp/sat-layer.json` as described in the
+    install instructions, the following `jq` command will append the SAT layer
+    and save the result in a new file named `ncn-personalization.json`.

+    ```screen
+    ncn-m001# jq -s '{layers: (.[0].layers + [.[1]])}' ncn-personalization.json \
+        /tmp/sat-layer.json > ncn-personalization.new.json
+    ```

+    For instructions on how to create a CFS configuration from the previous
+    file and how to apply it to the management NCNs, refer to "Perform NCN
+    Personalization" in the *HPE Cray System Management Documentation*.
+After
+    the CFS configuration has been created and applied, return to this
+    procedure.

-1. Invoke each CFS configuration that was created or updated during installation.
+1.  **Upgrade only**: Invoke each CFS configuration that was created or updated
+    during installation.

+    If the SAT install script, `install.sh`, identified CFS configurations that
+    apply to the master management NCNs and modified them in place, invoke each
+    CFS configuration that was created or updated during installation.

-    The CFS configurations that were created or updated during installation are
+    The CFS configurations that were updated during installation are noted in
-    noted in the log output from `install.sh` and should have been recorded during
+    the log output from `install.sh` and should have been recorded during the
-    the installation process.
+    installation process.
 The subsequent instructions assume that the CFS
-    configuration names were saved in the file `/tmp/sat-ncn-cfs-configurations.txt`
+    configuration names were saved in the file
-    during the installation process.
+    `/tmp/sat-ncn-cfs-configurations.txt` during the installation process.

     This step will create a CFS session for each given configuration and install
     SAT on the associated manager NCNs.